marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrped with [Create React p](https://github.com/facebookincubator/create-react-p).

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-p/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents